-I had some discussions with seasoned designers about the future demand for design and UX jobs and whether generalists or specialists would be phased out.
+I’ve discussed with experienced designers the need for design and UX roles in the future and whether generalists or specialists will become obsolete.

-Some are sceptical of generalists because the market is becoming more specialised.
-Designers need exceptional skills in professional areas to be competitive.
-On the other hand, some designers are not optimistic about specialists because of their limited expertise and techniques.
-Thus, they believe that a multi-skilled generalist is unlikely to be replaced and always in demand.
+Some are doubtful of generalists due to the increasing specialization of the market and the need for designers to have exceptional abilities to remain competitive.
+On the other hand, some designers are not hopeful about specialists because of their limited knowledge and techniques.
+They think multi-skilled generalists are unlikely to be replaced and will always be in demand.

 The design job market in Hong Kong

-Both arguments are reasonable.
-Let’s take a look at the current design job market.
+Both arguments are valid.
+Now, let’s take a closer look at the UI/UX design job market in Hong Kong.

-However, specialisation is only a part of the story.
-Many firms have undergone digital transformations in recent years.
-Some new departments, startups, and small companies have adopted a flat structure, following the practices of other startups and international technology firms, with no specific hierarchy of designers.
-As a result, they hire experienced designers with a wide range of skills, such as product designers.
-This gives them more flexibility to staff.
-However, the lack of hierarchy may allow employers to underpay designers.
+However, this is only part of the story.
+In recent years, many companies have undergone a digital transformation.
+Some new divisions, startups, and small companies have adopted a flat structure, mirroring the practices of other startups and international technology firms.
+This structure does not have a specific hierarchy of designers, allowing employers to hire professionals with a wide range of skills, making hiring more flexible.
+However, the lack of hierarchy can also be used to justify underpaying designers.

 Expertise and skills

-Some argue that the market will phase out specialists because their software skills are easily replaced.
-True, when software’s learning curve is getting lower, even beginners can quickly master it.
-Therefore, software skills are not so valuable.
-Thus, middle and senior designers delegate design tasks to their subordinates, it is critical for senior designers to understand the software’s usage and value than to operate it.
+Some argue that the market will phase out specialists because their software skills are easily replaceable.
+Indeed, when the learning curve of software gets lower, even beginners can quickly gain proficiency.
+Therefore, software skills are not as valuable.
+As a result, mid-level and senior designers often delegate design tasks to their subordinates.
+It is, therefore, critical for them to understand the value of software, not just how to operate it.

 Apart from technical

-However, a professional’s abilities are not limited to technical knowledge.
-For example, a graphic designer’s creativity, visual style, and artistic sense are often one-of-a-kind.
-Even with today’s advanced artificial intelligence technology, human beings’ infinite creativity, years of knowledge and insight into their profession, and technical mastery do not come easily.
+Professional ability is not limited to technical knowledge.
+For example, a graphic designer’s creativity, visual style, and artistic sense are often unique.
+Even with today’s advanced AI technology, human ingenuity, years of knowledge, professional insight, and technical mastery cannot be easily obtained.

-Besides the hard and soft skills listed in job ads, one’s abilities should include personal strengths.
-UX researchers from various academic backgrounds will generate wildly different research approaches.
-An engineer who holds an insurance licence might significantly impact product development for an insurance company.
-These various academic disciplines, work experiences, and strengths contribute to the personal characteristics that set you apart.
+In addition to the hard and soft skills listed in job ads, one’s competencies should include relevant personal strengths.
+For example, UX researchers from different academic backgrounds will generate diverse research approaches.
+An engineer with an insurance licence can significantly impact an insurance company’s product development.
+These diverse academic disciplines, work experience, and strengths contribute to forming the personal characteristics that make you stand out.

-The nature of design is to solve problems.
-A full-stack engineer is not superior to a front-end engineer, just as you would not compare a general medical practitioner to a specialist.
-Designers all look the same.
-Specialists and generalists are competent in their field as long as they can solve problems.
+The core of the design is to address issues.
+Full-stack engineers are not superior to front-end engineers, nor should general practitioners be compared to specialists.
+Designers all have the same purpose.
+Specialists and generalists are capable in their respective areas as long as they can solve problems.

-Of course, each company’s foundation, positioning, and service provided will influence its preference for certain types of talent.
-Some senior positions prefer specialists, while others prefer generalists.
-When I used to hire designers, I would look at the job nature and the team’s existing skills before hiring.
-It was unfortunate not to hire someone with exceptional skills.
-Still, as a recruiter, I knew exactly which card was missing from the deck.
-Sometimes you don’t get the job, maybe you are not the person they need.
+Of course, each company’s foundation, positioning, and services will affect its preference for certain types of talent.
+Some companies prefer specialists, while others may prefer generalists.
+Before I hire, I used to look at the nature of the job and the team’s existing skills.
+It is unfortunate not to hire someone with exceptional skills.
+Still, as a recruiter, I know exactly which cards are missing from the deck.
+Sometimes, you don’t get the job; maybe you’re not the person they need.

-Whether a team comprises specialists or generalists, I believe they all produce the same level of work.
-If you refer to a radar chart, a team of specialists will have a higher level of proficiency on one axis and a clear division of labour.
-A group of generalists will have the equal ability on each axis.
-People will overcome their differences and grow.
-Both team structures will eventually have a more comprehensive capabilities to enable a wider range of designs.
+Whether the team comprises specialists or generalists, I believe they will produce the same quality of work.
+Imagine a radar chart where a team of specialists will have a high level of proficiency in each area, with a distinct division of labour.
+A group of generalists, on the other hand, will have equal ability in each area.
+Despite their differences, people will grow and develop.
+Ultimately, both team structures will contribute to a broader range of capabilities.

-Maybe I’m too aware of how much I have, and I chose jobs based on my skill sets and learn to adapt to the market.
-In fact, it is unnecessary to be so serious.
-A day is only 24 hours long, with around 8 hours spent at work.
-If the world’s knowledge is distributed over multiple farmlands, you already focus on one at the university.
-Pursuing a master’s degree, a PhD, or being a specialist, like carefully cultivating a few plants in that field while giving up more knowledge outside of your profession.
-Is being more specialised a gain or a loss?
-Unicorns and full-stack were trendy a few years ago, but now it turns to specialisation.
+I’m also aware of my capabilities.
+I select jobs based on my abilities and adjust to the market.
+There’s no need to be so serious.
+We only have 24 hours daily.
+If knowledge of the world is spread across many areas, you’ve already focused on one in university.
+Pursuing a master’s degree, or PhD, or becoming a specialist is like carefully nurturing those few plants in that field, while giving up knowledge outside of your profession.
+Is specialisation a benefit or a drawback?
+On the other hand, unicorns were popular a few years ago, but do people still discuss them?

-Why not get your thoughts straight in the face of the times?
+Why not put your thoughts straight in the face of the times?